irorohgloryebube/30-SQL-Challenges-on-Public-Health-Data/README.md

-# 📊 SQL Case Studies: STD Infection Analysis
+# 30 SQL Challenges on Public Health Data

 Welcome!
 This repository contains 30+ SQL questions and solutions using a dataset about STD infection rates across the United States.
 The questions range from beginner-level basics to intermediate/ Advanced challenges featuring window functions, CTEs, and more.